 What You Should Know About This Degree

-Registered health information technicians don’t have direct patient contact, but play a crucial role in ensuring patients receive the proper care.
+Registered health information technicians don’t have direct patient contact, but they play a crucial role in ensuring patients receive the proper care.
 They maintain health records for patients, ensuring that diagnoses and procedures are properly tracked.
 Technicians must follow medical, administrative, legal, ethical, and regulatory practices, be detail-oriented, and have strong analytical and technical skills.

 Medical coders and billers perform similar functions to RHITs, although their work is more focused on coding for insurance and billing purposes.
 At this stage, you may want to explore both career paths to determine which one interests you most.

 Programs that are CAHIIM-accredited have a clinical experience component, even if all coursework is offered online.
-Students who are enrolling in an online program should discuss in-person requirements with an advisor, to confirm that they will fit into your schedule.
+Students who are enrolling in an online program should discuss in-person requirements with an advisor to confirm that they will fit into your schedule.

 When earning an associate’s degree, selecting a program at a regionally accredited school is recommended.
 If you plan to pursue an advanced degree, schools are more likely to accept your credits and degree if they were earned at a regionally accredited institution.